GSA-TTS/identity-handbook/_articles/appdev-deploy.md

     ```
     ./bin/scale-in-old-instances prod idp
     ```

+1. Manually test the app in staging:
+    - Sign in to an account
+    - Sign up for an account
+    - Test proofing (identity verification) on the new account

 1. **PRODUCTION ONLY**: This step is required in production (but not staging)
     1. In the `identity-idp` repo, use your GPG key to tag the release.